anna-hope/annas-website/content/blog/hello_world.md

 So, here we are.
 I have a blog again.
 It's built with [Zola](https://www.getzola.org/) and [Abridge](https://abridge.pages.dev/) and is (as it should be) static, so should not go down unless something goes very wrong with Netlify or my domain.
-I still plan on adding a Russian version because I do have ideas for blog posts in Russian, which Zola/Abridge support, but I haven't fully figured it out, so that can happen later.
+I still plan on adding a Russian version because I do have ideas for blog posts in Russian — which Zola/Abridge support, but I haven't fully figured it out, so that can happen later.
 There are also things I want to tweak in the design (Abridge is great, but not everything in it is for me, which is okay).
 But it's here, and more than good enough for me to get started.